rotki/rotki/docs/api.rst

           "ignore_cache": true
       }

-   :reqjson list assets: A list of assets to query their current price.
+   :reqjson list assets: A list of assets to query their latest price.
    :reqjson string target_asset: The target asset against which to return the price of each asset in the list.
    :reqjson bool async_query: A boolean denoting whether the query should be made asynchronously or not.
 Missing defaults to false.
-   :reqjson bool ignore_cache: A boolean denoting whether to ignore the current price query cache.
+   :reqjson bool ignore_cache: A boolean denoting whether to ignore the latest price query cache.
 Missing defaults to false.

    **Example Response**: